-Estimates for enrollment and expenditures utilized 372 Reports from 2015 through 2020 and claims data from the Georgia Medicaid Management Information System for 2020 and 2021.
+Estimates for enrollment and expenditures utilized 372 Reports from 7/1/2015 through 6/30/2020 and claims data from the Georgia Medicaid Management Information System for State Fiscal Year 7/1/2020 and 6/30/2021.

-In recalculating G, the SMA applied an average growth rate of -2.66% for enrollment and an average growth rate of -.51% for annual ICF/IDD expenditures.
-The projected expenditures for all ICF/IDD services were divided by the projected unduplicated membership to derive the annual per capita expenditures for Waiver Year 1 through Waiver Year 5.
+In recalculating G, the SMA applied an average growth rate of -.51% for annual ICF/IDD expenditures.
+The projected expenditures for all ICF/IDD services were divided by the projected unduplicated membership to derive the annual per capita expenditures for Waiver Year 1 through Waiver Year 5 for a mirror population of individuals utilizing ICF/ID services.
+Actual ICF/ID and State Plan services claim cost were utilized to produce the growth factor.